tyo8/interval-matching-precomp_metric/README.md

 ## Outline

-This repository is adapted from the code for the Persistent Cohomological Cycle Matching approach developed in the paper ["Fast Topological Signal Identification and Persistent Cohomological Cycle Matching" (García-Redondo, Monod, and Song 2022)](https://arxiv.org/abs/2209.15446).
+This repository is forked from the code for the "Persistent Cohomological Cycle Matching" approach developed in the paper ["Fast Topological Signal Identification and Persistent Cohomological Cycle Matching" (García-Redondo, Monod, and Song 2022)](https://arxiv.org/abs/2209.15446).
+The original codes were co-written by [Inés García-Redondo](https://sites.google.com/view/ines-garcia-redondo/home) and [Anna Song](https://sites.google.com/view/annasong), performing cycle matching while incorporating the computational advantages given by Ripser [2] and Ripser-image [3].

-The original codes were co-written by [Inés García-Redondo](https://sites.google.com/view/ines-garcia-redondo/home) and [Anna Song](https://sites.google.com/view/annasong) and credit remains with them.
-In this repository, they provide state-of-the-art code for performing cycle matching by using the computational advantage that Ripser [2] and Ripser-image [3] render (see folder `match`).
-This branch of their initial repository streamlines and modularizes the authors' original code while also generalizing it to arbitrary (precomputed) distance metrics in the bootstrapping case.
-In addition, this branch provides additional utilities for cycle registration over data bootstraps.
+### Fork Contributions
+This fork of the original repository contributes new functionality and makes significant changes to the code structure.
+#### Functionality
+- generalized to accept arbitrary (pre-computed) distance metrics in the bootstrapping case (see XX)
+- additional utilities for cycle registration over data bootstraps (see `create_ldm_images.py` and `generate_tag_subindex.py` in `match_utils`)
+- integration of cycle matching with statistical permutation testing (see XX)
+- new modules for computation of Wasserstein variants (see XX)
+- new visualizations of aggregated statistcs and distributions of bootstrapped cycles (see XX)
+- new toy examples (and corresponding manipulations) for validation and exploration (see XX)
+#### Structure
+- split cycle-matching implementation into modular structure (see `compute.py`, `extract.py`, and `match.py` in `match_utils`)
+- re-factored script-style code into Pythonic functinoal programming style
+- optimized for integration with high-performance computing (HPC) environment (including bash scripts with example calls)
+- re-organized directory structure

 ### About C++